aman4720/Superset/index.md

 --email admin@superset.com: Specifies the email address for the new admin user.
 --password admin: Specifies the password for the new admin user.

-So, in short, this command creates a new admin user in a running Superset container with specified details such as username, first name, last name, email, and password.
+So, in, this command creates a new admin user in a running Superset container with specified details such as username, first name, last name, email, and password.